shulgaalexey/myantlr/seminar20200305/README.md

 ## What is it?

-ANTLR4 is toolkit and framework to specify language grammar and inplement its recognition and processing
+ANTLR4 is toolkit and framework to specify language grammar and implement its recognition and processing

 ANTLR framework contains:
  - Lexer, which splits input string on tokens